userfront/guide/all/examples/php.md

 To protect a route in PHP, we need to verify that the JWT access token is valid and has not expired.

-To verify our JWT access token, we can use the project's JWT public key.
+To verify our JWT access token, we can use the account's JWT public key.

 We will use the open source [PHP-JWT](https://github.com/firebase/php-jwt) library to verify our JWT access tokens.
 We can install this library with composer: